bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test showbox click, fade 500 milliseconds." />
 </p>

-Let&apos;s add a couple more.
+<p>Let&apos;s add a couple more.
 We&apos;ve got a few more buttons here.
+Let&apos;s do
-Let&apos;s do a few more of these.
+a few more of these.
 I&apos;m going to do pound show box or hashtag if you prefer hash instead.
 I&apos;m going to add the <b>click handler</b> and then put a function in here.
 Always type from the outside, so you get used to